projectcalico/calico/networking/determine-best-networking.md

 **Network policy enforcement**

-{{site.prodname}}’s network policy enforcement engine implements the full range of Kubernetes Network Policy features, plus the extended features of {{site.prodname}} Network Policy.
-This works in conjunction with {{site.prodname}}’s built in networking modes, or any other {{site.prodname}} compatible network plugins and cloud provider integrations.
+{{site.prodname}}'s network policy enforcement engine implements the full range of Kubernetes Network Policy features, plus the extended features of {{site.prodname}} Network Policy.
+This works in conjunction with {{site.prodname}}'s built in networking modes, or any other {{site.prodname}} compatible network plugins and cloud provider integrations.

 ### {{site.prodname}} compatible CNI plugins and cloud provider integrations
 In addition to the {{site.prodname}} CNI plugins and built in networking modes, {{site.prodname}} is also compatible with a number of third party CNI plugins and cloud provider integrations.